New England Patriots vs. Houston Texans NFL Week 5 Odds, Plays and Insights for October 10, 2021

 New England Patriots vs. Houston Texans NFL Week 5 Odds, Plays and Insights

-The Houston Texans (1-3) are 8.5-point underdogs as they try to stop their three-game losing streak in a matchup against the New England Patriots (1-3) on Sunday, October 10, 2021 at NRG Stadium.
-The point total is set at 40 for the outing.
+The Houston Texans (1-3) are an underdog by 8.5 points as they attempt to stop a three-game slide in a matchup with the New England Patriots (1-3) on Sunday, October 10, 2021 at NRG Stadium.
+The game has a 39.5-point over/under.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.